daxslab/no-captcha-php/README.md

 ## Rules

 Rule classes implements different security checks including:

-- CssHiddenFieldRule: A honeypot field hidden ussing CSS
+- `CssHiddenFieldRule`: A honeypot field hidden using CSS
-- JavascriptGeneratedHiddenFieldRule: A honeypot field generated ussing JavaScript
+- `JavascriptGeneratedHiddenFieldRule`: A honeypot field generated using JavaScript
-- JavascriptFilledInputRule: A JavaScript filled hidden input
+- `JavascriptFilledInputRule`: A JavaScript filled hidden input
-- SessionTimeTrapRule: A time trap using session stored variables
+- `SessionTimeTrapRule`: A time trap using session stored variables
-- FormTimeTrapRule: A time trap using a form field
+- `FormTimeTrapRule`: A time trap using a form field
-- CookieCheckRule: A cookie verification
+- `CookieCheckRule`: A cookie verification

-A NoCaptchaAntiSpam instance can contain one or multiple rules.
+A `NoCaptchaAntiSpam` instance can contain one or multiple rules.

 ## Random field names

 Random field names can be applied for an extra security layer, they are stored in PHP sessions and rules field names will change making difficult to bots identify them.
 Random field names cam be applied to single rules or multiple rules.

 ## Documentation